JJ-Casey/TendonMEDS-Code/README.md

   - /modules

     Modular files containing routines and functions to be used within the main R file, `cmdstanr_run.R`

+  To run the inference with Stan, use `Rscript cmdstanr_run.R ./relative_path_to_output_folder/`.
+The output folder is automatically created.
 - ./Data Selection py Files

   Contains the .py files used to run parallel MCMC with and without data selection for individual tendon datasets (in the format of col1=stress, col2=strain).